 - On local radio broadcasts.

-Students enrolled in the University of Delaware Associate in Arts Program on the Delaware Technical Community College campuses in Wilmington, Dover and Georgetown should follow the Delaware Technical schedule regarding closings and late openings.
+For students enrolled in the University of Delaware Associate in Arts Program (AAP) in Wilmington, the program will close if either the UD Newark campus closes or the Delaware Technical Community College (DTCC) campus in Wilmington closes.
+AAP students on the Dover and Georgetown campuses should follow the DTCC notices for their campuses regarding closings and late openings.

 Members of the campus community should not call UD Police so that telephone lines there can remain open for emergency calls.